 This section really is important.
 The Help document says to leave these menus on "unknown" if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.

 If you have a wide-gamut screen, I’m sure you’ll know about it, because your wallet will be that much lighter because of it.
-But check your paperwork to be sure.
+Most laptop and Mac screens are normal gamut, but check your paperwork if you’re not sure.

 (Please don’t mix up wide gamut with wide format.
 Wide format screens are … y’know, wide.
 16:9 shape, or whatever.
 "Wide Gamut" refers to the range of colours they can show.
 If the salesman boasted to you about a "110% gamut" or "Adobe RGB gamut" screen, it means wide-gamut.)